Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 Penalties

 Hybrid offence.
-On summary election: up to 2 years less a day, mandatory minimum fine on first offence, possible driving prohibition.
-On indictment: up to 10 years (14 if causing bodily harm; life if causing death).
+On summary election: up to 2 years less a day.
+On indictment: up to 10 years.
+A driving prohibition is available at the court's discretion.
+Where the driving causes bodily harm the maximum rises to 14 years on indictment; where it causes death, life imprisonment.
 A finding of guilt creates a criminal record.

 iii.